yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-31-Roopkund-Ramble.md

 >Just !
 Don't Look Down

 Roopkund was situated beautifully between the mountain.
 The water in the lake had a thin sheet of ice.
 We were unable to locate any skeleton as the outskirts of the lake was surrounded by snow.
 Junargali looked achievable but soon the entire atmosphere we covered by fog and mist.
 So the trek leader dropped the plan.
 At Roopkund, we were served with Porridge which was bland but tasted heavenly.
 After quick surreal view of the surrounding and lots of pictures, we started our descent.
 It was foggy and we are unable to see if our group lead is at the front or back.
 In this confusion, we made a quick descent and reached Baghwabasa quickly.
 Here I cheated a quick nap while waiting for others.
 The weather turned hostile as it started raining at the time of descending.
 After having lunch in the main tent we made the quick decent to Patharnacahuni in ponchos.
 We greeted good luck to the travellers on the route going for the trek.
-At Patharnachauni while coming down we witnessed the strongest of the mountain winds it was sheer fun.
+At Patharnachauni while coming down we witnessed the strongest of the mountain winds and it was sheer fun.
 We reached Patharnachauni at around 3.30 pm which was followed by some quick naps.

 <img src="http://i.imgur.com/X7yxIuk.jpg" alt="last few steps">